Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Checking

-This is an optional feature that is seldom used as GCode files are normally printed form the on-board SD card.
+This is an optional feature that is seldom used as GCode files are normally printed from the on-board SD card.

 #### N: Line number